egalion/briesaed/wholecourseBRIE.md

 *1950 Jul*: Riots in Norhtwestern Bulgaria and near Plovdiv (mostly by women).

 *1951 Mar*: A plenary session of CC of BCP condemning the perversions of the party policy in agriculture.
-However many peasans took it to mean that they could leav the LCAFs which lead to using force and clashes.
+However many peasans took it to mean that they could leave the LCAFs which lead to using force and clashes.
 Some 3 500 were resettled and some 3 500 were imprisoned.
 Despite that, mass collectivization was temporarily stopped.

-*1956*: A plenary session of CC of BCP leads to a decision to finish land collectivization within maximum 3 years.
+*1956*: A plenary session of CC of BCP lead to a decision to finish land collectivization within maximum 3 years.

 > *note*: The authorities tried the carrot, instead of the stick.
 First, the land for personal posession was exempted from the system of takings.
 Second, members of LCAFs would receive agricultural pension (starting from 1957).
 Third, the so called “kulaks” who had been persecuted before that would be allowed to become members of the cooperative (but without the right to occupy management positions).
 Fourth, inefficient LCAFs would receive state subsidies.
 As a result the collectivization of land was finished by the end of the 1950s.